Dudu Myeni: South African Airways

-In March 2015 South African Airways signed an agreement with Airbus as part of the airline's turn around plan to lease five Airbus A330s.
+In March 2015 South African Airways signed an agreement with Airbus as part of the airline's turnaround plan to lease five Airbus A330s.
 In October 2015, without involving South African Airways executives, Myeni informed Airbus that the airline would be renegotiating the agreement to instead be an outright sale to an unnamed third party that would purchase the planes on SAA's behalf.
 This raised concerns around corruption by-passing normal procurement process and triggered a clause in the original agreement that any renegotiation of the agreement would need to be approved by the Ministry of Finance.
 In an editorial, Myeni stated that the reason why a third-party rental company was needed was to mitigate the impact of volatile exchange rates on the running costs of the aircraft, thereby reducing the airline's foreign-currency exposure.

 In early December 2015, the then-Minister of Finance, Nhlanhla Nene, rebuffed Myeni's request to renegotiate the deal.
 This was one of the suspected causes for the controversial replacement of Nene as minister by president Zuma with David van Rooyen a week later.
 This caused a public outcry and a strongly negative reaction by international markets that led to van Rooyen's replacement four days later by the better known former minister of finance Pravin Gordhan (2009–2014).
 Gordhan rejected Myeni's request and instead announced that the original agreement to lease the planes would be implemented.